Distribution Knowledge Embedding for Graph Pooling: Distribution knowledge embedding for graph-level representation

 where the resulting representation $\psi(\mathcal{N}(\bm{\mu},\bm{\Sigma}))\in \mathbb{R}^{(f+1)\times(f+1)}$ is a symmetric matrix by operating Siegel metric on the Gaussian manifold.
-Although the above Gaussian-based representation methods have been shown to offer powerful representations for various tasks, they commonly studied Gaussian with complicated Riemannian operations like matrix exponential and logarithm operation, which play a crucial role in the matrix group theory but amidst huge computational complexity.
+Although the above Gaussian-based representation methods have been shown to offer powerful representations for various tasks, they commonly studied Gaussian with complicated Riemannian operations like matrix exponential and logarithm operation, which play a crucial role in the matrix group theory but amidst substantial computational complexity.
+In contrast to these methods, we introduce an embedding framework with Euclidean operations to outline the distribution information of Gaussians.